Add extended metrics for Azure virtual machines

 For example, you might want to monitor the CPU % and Memory % of your Azure VMs.
 The Azure VM metrics correspond to [Host] Percentage CPU and [Guest] Memory percentage.

 Extended metric data collection is only supported with Azure guest-level monitoring.
-Cloudyn is not compatible with the Log Analytics VM extension.
+Cloudyn is not compatible with the Azure Monitor logs VM extension.

 Determine whether extended metrics are enabled